 A high platelet count is 400,000 or above

-A higher-than-normal number of platelets (thrombocytosis) refers to when your body is making too many platelets
+A higher-than-normal number of platelets is called thrombocytosis.
+It means your body is making too many platelets.
+Causes may include:

 Some people with high platelet counts may be at risk of forming blood clots.
 Blood clots can lead to serious medical problems

 Veins and arteries vary in size so it may be harder to take a blood sample from one person than another.